Scenic 3 Day South Coast Tour with the Golden Circle & a Blue Ice Cave with Transfer from Reykjavik

 Some of the icebergs gather up on the nearby shore, called the Diamond Beach since the white ice glistens on a velvet strip of black sand.
 With all this ice around, you are sure to get in the mood for more, and this is where your ice cave adventure begins.

 These ice caves form naturally each year, as the meltwater freezes over to create stunning displays of glistening white and blue ice formations, hidden inside the glacier itself.
 Before summer returns, the caves yet again fill up with water, so visiting one is a once in a lifetime experience.

-A super jeep will pick you up from Jökulsárlón, drive you through Highland territory and bring you close to the entrance of the cave, deemed by glacial experts each year as safe and enjoyable to explore.
-You will have a full hour to explore the ice cave, so remember to pack your camera for all the unique and wonderful photo opportunities.
+A Super Jeep will pick you up from Jökulsárlón, drive you through Highland territory and bring you close to the entrance of the cave, discovered by glacial experts each year as safe and enjoyable to explore.
+You will have a full hour to explore the ice cave, so remember to pack your camera for all the unique photo opportunities.